Exercise-9 (Effect of transactions on statement of cash flows – indirect method)

 3. Sale of plant asset at a loss and depreciation expense:

-The information provided in item number 3 would affect two sections of the statement of cash flows – operating activities section and investing activities section.
-A brief explanation of both the effects is given below:
+The information provided in item number 3 would affect two sections of the statement of cash flows – the operating activities section and the investing activities section.
+A brief explanation of both effects is given below:

 (a).
-Under indirect method, the net income, depreciation expense and loss on sale of fixed assets are reported in the operating activities section.
-The depreciation expense of $8,500 and loss of $2,500 on sale of plant asset both are non-cash expenses that would be added to net income to arrive at net cash provided (or used) by operating activities.
+Under the indirect method, the net income, depreciation expense, and loss on sale of fixed assets are reported in the operating activities section.
+The depreciation expense of $8,500 and the loss of $2,500 on the sale of plant assets are both non-cash expenses.
+They would be added to net income to arrive at net cash provided (or used) by operating activities.
 The usual presentation is illustrated below:

 Note: The operating activities section illustrated above is only partial.
 It is based on the information available in item number 3 of the exercise.
-The net cash provided or used by operating activities would depend on other entries in the section.
+The net cash provided (or used) by operating activities would depend on all the items in this section.

 (b).
-The total proceeds from sale of plant asset (i.e., $15,000) would be reported in the investing activities section of the statement of cash flows as illustrated below:
+The total proceeds from the sale of plant asset (i.e., $15,000) would be reported in the investing activities section of the statement of cash flows, as illustrated below:

 4. Purchase of treasury stock:

-Purchase of treasury stock is a financing activity.
-The out flow of cash amounting to $25,000 as a result of purchase of treasury stock would be reported in the financing activities section of the statement of cash flows.
+The purchase of treasury stock is a financing activity.
+The outflow of cash amounting to $25,000 as a result of the purchase of treasury stock would be reported in the financing activities section of the statement of cash flows.

 5. Purchase of US Treasury bill:

-US Treasury Bill is considered a cash equivalent instrument.
-It is not reported on statement of cash flows because its purchase does not change cash and cash equivalents.
+The US Treasury Bill is considered a cash equivalent instrument.
+It is not reported on the statement of cash flows because its purchase does not change cash or cash equivalents.

 6. Sale of land at a gain and depreciation expense: